Tetramethyl orthosilicate

-Tetramethyl orthosilicate (TMOS) is the chemical compound with the formula Si(OCH_{3})_{4}.
+Tetramethyl orthosilicate (TMOS) is the chemical compound with the formula Si(OCH3)4|auto=1.
 This molecule consists of four methoxy groups bonded to a silicon atom.
+It is the tetramethyl ester of orthosilicic acid.
 The basic properties are similar to the more popular tetraethyl orthosilicate, which is usually preferred because the product of hydrolysis, ethanol, is less toxic than methanol.